yihuaihong/ConceptVectors/README.md

 # ConceptVectors Benchmark
+ConceptVectors Benchmark for 2024 NeurIPS Datasets and Benchmarks Track submission.

-This repository provides the code for our paper titled **[Intrinsic Evaluation of Unlearning Using Parametric Knowledge Traces]**
+This repository contains the data for the ConceptVectors Benchmark and the code for the experiments in our paper titled **[Intrinsic Evaluation of Unlearning Using Parametric Knowledge Traces]**

+Our benchmark is also available on HuggingFace Datasets: https://huggingface.co/datasets/YihuaiHong/ConceptVectors

 <p align="center">
   <img src="https://github.com/yihuaihong/ConceptVectors.github.io/blob/main/static/images/unlearn_data_process.png" width="1000"></a>